New World Translation: Overall review

 Jason BeDuhn stated in 2003 that the differences between Jehovah's Witnesses' theology and that of mainstream denominations, "creates a hostile atmosphere in which every representative of that mainstream theology charges that any variation in the NW from more familiar translation must serve the ulterior motives of distorting the 'truth.

 In 2004, Anthony Byatt and Hal Flemings published their anthology Your Word is Truth', Essays in Celebration of the 50th Anniversary of the New World Translation of the Holy Scriptures (1950, 1953).
 They included essays responding to criticism of the New World Translation from non-Witnesses, and a bibliography of reviews of the work.

-George D. Chryssides stated in 2019 that the unfavourable criticisms by Harold Henry Rowley (1953), Julius R. Mantey (1974) and William Barclay (1953) "were extremely vague", but that Bruce M. Metzger (1953) "mentioned a few specific passages which he believed were wrongly translated."
+George D. Chryssides stated in 2016 that much criticism lacks scholarly rigor, often stemming from inadequate knowledge of the original languages; more balanced analysis recognizes that all translation involves interpretive presuppositions, a dynamic described by the hermeneutical circle.
+He also states that the New World Translation aims at literal fidelity, even at the expense of style.
+Chryssides adds that while the use of "Jehovah" in the New Testament lacks manuscript evidence, its defenders argue that its connection to the Septuagint's rendering of the divine name provides a limited contextual justification.
+Chryssides stated in 2019 that the unfavourable criticisms by Harold Henry Rowley (1953), Julius R. Mantey (1974) and William Barclay (1953) "were extremely vague", but that Bruce M. Metzger (1953) "mentioned a few specific passages which he believed were wrongly translated."
+According to the Watch Tower Society, Chryssides said: "it is fair to say that the New World Translation has been criticized by mainstream scholars.
+Such criticisms, however, are on a limited number of doctrinal matters that turn on the translation of certain key texts".

 Old Testament

 Regarding the New World Translations use of English in the first volume of the New World Translation of the Hebrew Scriptures (Genesis to Ruth, 1953), biblical scholar Harold Henry Rowley was critical of what he called "wooden literalism" and "harsh construction".
 He characterized these as "an insult to the Word of God", citing various verses of Genesis as examples.
 Rowley concluded, "From beginning to end this [first] volume is a shining example of how the Bible should not be translated."
 He added in a subsequent review that "the second volume shows the same faults as the first."
 While a member of the denomination, Rolf Furuli—a former professor in Semitic languages—said that a literal translation that follows the sentence structure of the source language rather than target language must be somewhat wooden and unidiomatic.
 Furuli added that Rowley's assessment based on his own preference for idiomatic translations ignores the NWT's stated objective of being as literal as possible.

-Samuel Haas, in his 1955 review of the first volume of the NWT in the Journal of Biblical Literature, stated that he did not agree with the introduction of the name Jehovah: "religious bias is shown most clearly in the policy of translating the tetragrammaton as Jehovah."
-He concluded, "this work indicates a great deal of effort and thought as well as considerable scholarship, it is to be regretted that religious bias was allowed to colour many passages."